nidhruv9/deep-learning-challenge./README.md

 yes

-3. What steps did you take in your attempts to increase model performance? converting the "Name" column in to data points which has the biggest impact on improving efficiency but costly and it requires adding the third layer using "sigmoid" activation function.
+3. What steps did you take in your attempts to increase model performance?

+**Answers** converting the "Name" column in to data points which has the biggest impact on improving efficiency but costly and it requires adding the third layer using "sigmoid" activation function.

 # Summary: Summarize the overall results of the deep learning model.
 Overall the accuracy is above 75 %.
 An applicant has a 78% chance of being successful if they follow the below guidelines: